Metalloriff/BetterDiscordPlugins/README.md

 - [View Preview](https://imgur.com/a/r197T)

 ## [The Clap Best Clap Plugin Clap Ever](https://github.com/Metalloriff/BetterDiscordPlugins/blob/master/TheClapBestClapPluginClapEver.plugin.js)
 - Literally the most useless plugin ever.
 Put "clapclap:" at the first of your message to replace spaces with clap emojis.
-You can also do "clapclap(some_emote_name):".
+You can also do "clapclap(some_emote_name):" to use custom emotes, "ra:" to replace all characters with regional indicators, and "reverse:" to reverse the message.
 - [View Preview](https://imgur.com/a/9nGWn)

 ## [Mention Aliases](https://github.com/Metalloriff/BetterDiscordPlugins/blob/master/MentionAliases.plugin.js)